jonthesquirrel/userscripts/README.md

 Adds a toggle button (in the top-right corner) that overlays a comic strip viewer with various improvements, such as:

-- when switching comics, reloads just the comig strip and not the entire webpage
+- when switching comics, reloads just the comic strip and not the entire webpage
 - minimizes visual clutter

 keyboard shortcuts: